tammyzhang-1/playful-plants/design-plan/design-journey.md

 > Plan any PHP code you'll need here using pseudocode.
 > Tip: Break this up by pages.
 It makes it easier to plan.

+- Admin catalog view

 ```
 // for outputting into html for admin catalog view after retrieving records:
 for each record in records:
   echo the name into the heading of a data "entry" div
   echo the scientific name into the heading
   echo the plant id into the paragraph element below the heading
-  check each field related to play types and see what it is
-    if it is a 1:
-      echo out the name of the field into a list element
+  if play type has value of 1, echo it into a list element
-    else:
-      do nothing
 ```

+- Consumer catalog view

 ```
 // for outputting into html for consumer catalog view after retrieving records: